HaigBishop/quiet-consensus/README.md

 Quiet Consensus is a totally anonymous polling platform made possible with Secret Network.
 It also only allows voting by individuals that hold a Soulbound Credential Token (SCT), ensuring that every vote originates from a single person, and no single person can vote multiple times.
 Quiet Consensus is accessible via a webpage and by using the Keplr wallet.

 ### Key Features
-- Perfectly anonymous polling
-- Sybil resistance
-- Smooth frontend webpage

-## To Do
-- Finish the polling contract (SCT contract connection)
+- **Perfectly anonymous polling**: Votes are completely private thanks to Secret Network
+- **Sybil resistance**: Only SCT (Soulbound Credential Token) holders can vote, ensuring one person = one vote
+- **Smooth frontend webpage**: Intuitive React interface with automated permit handling

 ## Repository Structure